gear-foundation/academy/docs/02-substrate-id/console.md

 ---
-title: How to create account via console
+title: How to create an account via console
 sidebar_position: 7
+hide_table_of_contents: true
 ---

 If you have Gear node installed, you can generate a new seed phrase using the command: